-SURCA features multiple presentation categories in which students can enter and compete, depending on the focus of their mentored project.
+SURCA features multiple presentation categories in which students can enter and be evaluated, depending on the topic and focus of their mentored project.
 Please note that these categories are not “by college” or “by major.”
 The best category for your project is determined by its topic and the field you are working within.

-Important note about categories: Even though we ask our students to choose a presentation category for their project, we still expect them to be prepared to present their work to people with a variety of backgrounds.
+Important note about choosing a category: Even though we ask our students to choose a presentation category for their project, we still expect them to be prepared to present their work to judges and guests from a variety of backgrounds.
 This is why we invite members of the public to volunteer as judges.
 We have also heard that some judges who have a career working in research have enjoyed evaluating projects outside of their area.
-We welcome this because we think it is important for researchers and scholars to communicate effectively about their work with all kinds of people.
-So students, please be prepared to present your work to a general audience, not just people specializing in your research, scholarly, or creative activity!
+We welcome this because we think it is important for researchers and scholars to communicate effectively about their work to all audiences.

 This category is for students working with a mentor and engaged in developing and writing a research or creative or scholarly work proposal that identifies a knowledge gap via the inclusion of a literature review and an analysis of existing data such as is available in public data bases, published literature, or data from the research lab.
 The knowledge gap should be addressed by a proposed experimental or future research plan followed by expected outcomes.
-All students selecting this category must also specify one of the other 8 categories.
+All students selecting this category must also specify one of the other eight categories.

 Arts and Design

 This category is for creative activities in arts and design and would embrace a variety of areas including, but not limited to, apparel design, textiles, architecture, art (in all its forms), creative writing, dance, film, music, performance, journalistic products, and multimedia.

 This category is for research that seeks to solve a practical problem through the use of natural science.
 Applied science differs from fundamental science, which seeks to describe the most basic objects and forces, having less emphasis on practical applications.